 Consequently, it is not a shock to see most products handle the public threats very effectively.
 Even the weaker products protected the target systems in the majority of cases.
 Targeted attacks were also handled well by most.

-Products from Kaspersky Lab, McAfee, Microsoft, Sophos and Symantec protected against all of the public and targeted attacks.
-Bitdefender's missed two public threats and one targeted attack, while those from Crowdstrike and FireEye missed four public threats each.
-VIPRE Endpoint Security missed just one public threat, but also allowed three targeted attacks to succeed.
+Products from Kaspersky, Microsoft and Symantec (Broadcom) protected against all of the public and targeted attacks.
+McAfee's missed one public attack, while those from FireEye and Crowdstrike missed four and five each, respectively.
+They stopped all targeted attacks.
+Sophos handled all but one of the public threats correctly but missed seven of the targeted threats.